shadowmanpat/FingerprintDialog-Library/README.md

 # Usecase n°3 : Secure a CryptoObject via authentication

 The CryptoObject will be valid only if the user has authenticated via fingerprint.
-This is one way to ensure that it is the correct user that is performing an operation (via Signature for example).
+It can then be used to perform cryptographic operations (such as encrypting / decrypting data)

 ```java
 // You can use CipherHelper and SignatureHelper to generate a CryptoObject, or you can create your own one